 Tennessee does not have a set limit on how many ESAs a person can have.
 However, landlords may ask for proof that each ESA is needed for mental health support.
 They can also set reasonable rules based on space and property policies.

 There is no official ESA registration in Tennessee.
-To have an ESA, a licensed mental health professional must give a letter saying the animal helps with emotional support.
+To have an ESA, a licensed mental health professional must give an ESA letter in Tennessee saying the animal helps with emotional support.
 This letter gives ESA owners legal protections under state and federal laws.

 No, getting a service dog is not the same as getting an ESA.
 The key differences are: